 - GCSE English Language and Literature

 - GCSE Mathematics

-- GCSE Science (Double award or Triple Science)
+- GCSE Science (Double Award Combined Science or 3 single sciences at GCSE from Biology, Chemistry, Physics or Computer Science)

 - GCSE History or Geography

 - A GCSE in a Modern Foreign Language

 The EBacc is made up of the subjects which are considered essential to many degrees so students who are considering further study should take this into account when making their option choices.
 Whilst it is not compulsory, it is worth bearing in mind that The EBacc subjects are also the A level subjects that, traditionally, are most valued by the top universities.